tasmota/docs/docs/Rules.md

 ### Rule Command
 A rule command can be any command listed in the [Commands list](Commands.md).
-The command's `<parameter>` can be replaced with  `%value%` which will use the value of the trigger.
+The command's `<parameter>` can be replaced with  `%value%` which will use the value of the trigger, strings are folded to uppercase.

 `ON Switch1#State DO Power %value% ENDON`